hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

  - **minimizing reliance / use of stochasticity**
  - **fast to evaluate**

-This will be filled in as we learn more about tests.
-The first thing that comes to mind is running the same tests many times and then verify that the output statistics match one's expectations.
+The first thing that comes to mind is running the same tests (probably using `hypothesis`?) many times and then verify that the output statistics match one's expectations.
 In order for tests to be fast, each test will need to focus on one functionality.
-We would need to use descriptive names to understand what the tests are doing.
+We can have docstrings/clear names explaining what each test function is doing (the naming convention in pytest makes this easy).
 Each test should also be independent from other tests.

 ### 14.2 What are the various types of tests that are needed?
 Unit tests/Feature tests, integration tests.